jpirmer/mvDFA/README.md

 vignette("mvDFA")
 ```

-to be able to see the documentation linked in "Getting Started".
+to be able to see the documentation.